amnahsiddiqa/resource_guide/Working_with_hpc.md

 ## High Performance Computing Cluster (HPCC)
 Two ways to work with the HPCC: interactive sessions and job submission.
-Both need to be done using [singularity and containers](Containerizing.html).
-You might want to set up the hpc environment with user specific requirements to allow some flexibility in interactive sessions for development and testing. ["Some more information here](https://www.synapse.org/#!Synapse:syn52576156)

 #### Other useful references:

 - [CCHMC HPCC talk @ sharepoint ](to allow some flexibility in interactive sessions for development and testing.)